The average UK high-street agent charges £4200, while the average online estate agent charges £500! But which online estate agent should you use?

 The agent will arrange for a local expert to visit your property to conduct a proper valuation.
 Please note, some agents offer "free, no obligation valuations"

-The agent will send someone to show potential buyers around your property to take viewings.
+A local agent will take viewings and show potential buyers around your property.
 Please note, some agents limit how many viewings they will take, so please read the T&C's carefully.

 No sale, no fee